ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 | **File**  | `/a/0/1/0`           | `/wazaeffect/we.arc`   |

 Move animation scripts can be edited in a number of ways:
-1. Direct hex editing of the move animation script files,
+1. WazaEffectEditor (or WazaEditor), a tool with versions supporting HeartGold and Platinum,
-2. Through setting up a decompilation project,
+2. Direct hex editing of the move animation script files,
-3. Through setting up a HG-Engine project,
+3. Through setting up a decompilation project,
-4. WazaEffectEditor (or WazaEditor), a tool with versions supporting HeartGold and Platinum.
+4. Or through setting up a HG-Engine project.

-The following sections will provide resources and guidance on modifying move animations:
+The following sections will provide resources and guidance on modifying move animation scripts:
 1. [Running WazaEffectEditor](#running-wazaeffecteditor)
 2. [Review & Interpret Vanilla Animations](#review--interpret-vanilla-animations)
 3. [Particle Animation Systems and Particle Emitters](#particle-animation-systems-and-particle-emitters)